OpenScaleRemote/OpenScaleRemote-Transmitter/README.md

 ## Wireless communication

-The OpenScaleRemote uses an RFM95W LoRa module build by HopeRF.
+The OpenScaleRemote uses an RFM95W LoRa module build by HopeRF running the [LoRa](https://github.com/sandeepmistry/arduino-LoRa) library by Sandeep Mistry.
 You can choose between different types of RFM95W boards.
 We recommend the [adafruit version](https://www.adafruit.com/product/3072), but any other board can be used too.
 Just make sure that it matches the logic voltage of your mcu or use a SPI capable logic level voltage converter.

 RFM95W | Arduino MEGA 2560 | ESP32WROOM32 | Teensy4.1
 -------- | -------- | -------- | --------